kolyvan/kxmovie/readme.md

 ### Usage

 1. Open the kxmovie.xcodeproj with Xcode and drop the kxmovie/ffmpeg_debug into your project. (using kxmovie/ffmpeg_relase instead for release)
-2. Set the "header search path" to "ffmpeg_debug/include" folder, select "recursive" something like :"$(SRCROOT)/kxmovie/ffmpeg_debug/include" (or "$(SRCROOT)/kxmovie/ffmpeg_release/include" for release)
+2. Set the "header search path" to "ffmpeg_debug/include" folder, and choose the "recursive" options ((or "ffmpeg_release/include" for a release)

 3. Command+B, enjoy yourself :)

 Note: The sdk version is 8.3, you may need to change it ("SDK_VERSION" in Rakefile)